micmejia/bible-dump/NKJV/Exodus/Exod 28.md

 It shall have two shoulder straps joined at its two edges, and _so_ it shall be joined together.

 ###### 8
-And the [^c]intricately woven band of the ephod, which _is_ on it, shall be of the same workmanship, _made of_ gold, blue, purple, and scarlet _thread,_ and fine woven linen.
+And the intricately woven band of the ephod, which _is_ on it, shall be of the same workmanship, _made of_ gold, blue, purple, and scarlet _thread,_ and fine woven linen.

 ###### 9
 "Then you shall take two onyx stones and engrave on them the names of the sons of Israel: